GaboCapo/context-now/docs/en/usage.md

 ## Maintaining JSON Files

 The accuracy of the tool depends on the timeliness of the project-specific JSON files.
-These are located in the `tools/context-tracker` directory of your project.
+These are located in the `tools/context-now` directory of your project (or in `~/.config/context-now/projects/` if using local storage mode).

 - **`issues.json`**:
   A list of issues, ideally with status, priority, and labels.